s0md3v/s0md3v.github.io/_posts/2026/2026-08-27-code-quality.markdown

 - See if something can be named better, collapsed (e.g. abstractions with no benefit), or split (e.g. unrelated responsibilities)
 - Simplify conditionals and data flow
 ```
+That's all.
+If you want to be a better interface designer, I recommend reading [Thoughts on Interface Design](https://somdev.in/blog/interface-design).